CSC4350-TBD/GroupProject/README.md

 For the HTML, there were some areas where code was being reused, such as the code to display flash messages, which probably could have been put into a php file and included in the HTML document since all the different divs and sections can it hard to realize where one has messed up when VS Code decides to take a nap and not autofill.

 For the CSS, it's rather messy in general.
 It was not sorted, and there are probably many ids and/or classes that could easily be put together to avoid confusion when searching for a specific line of code.

-The api calls could be cleaned up, as there are some functions that might not be clear in their purpose due to similarities to other calls.
-One way to fix this is to change varriable names to be different, as a lot are similar enough to cause confusion